Bollinger Band Analysis and Bollinger Bands MetaTrader 5 Indicator

 - Identify periods when prices are at extreme levels

 Bollinger Band do this by using standard deviations as a measure of volatility.
-Since standard deviations indicator is a measure of volatility, the bands are self-adjusting: they widen during periods of higher volatility & contract during periods of lower volatility.
+Since standard deviations trading indicator is a measure of volatility, the bands are self-adjusting: they widen during periods of higher volatility & contract during periods of lower volatility.

 This MT5 indicator consist of 3 bands designed to encompass the majority of a instrument's price action.
-The middle band is a basis for the intermediate-term trend, typically a 20-periods simple MA, which also serves as the base for the upper and lower bands.
+The middle band is a basis for the intermediate term trend, typically a 20-periods simple MA, which also serves as the base for the upper and lower bands.

 Interpretation